michaelworm/SoDaReloaded-Theme/README.md

 ## Activating the theme

-To configure Sublime Text to use the theme, follow the instructions below for your specific version.
+To configure Sublime Text to use the theme, follow the instructions below.

 * Open your User Settings Preferences file `Sublime Text -> Preferences -> Settings - User`
 * Add (or update) your theme entry to be `"theme": "SoDaReloaded.sublime-theme"`